I beg to move,

 I know that the hon.
 Gentleman is particularly interested in this area.
 He makes a valid point, which I will move on to, because it all links up.

 Everything I have mentioned so far affects children’s life chances.
 As the hon.
-Member for Blaenau Gwent (Nick Smith) has just said, that is borne out by the fact that 60% of young offenders have unidentified speech, language and communication problems, so the link between the two is stark.
+Gentleman just said, that is borne out by the fact that 60% of young offenders have unidentified speech, language and communication problems, so the link between the two is stark.
 Children with poor vocabulary skills are twice as likely to be unemployed in later life.
 Young offenders are often put on courses, such as anger management and drug rehabilitation, to try to help them, but if they do not have good reading, writing and communication skills, it is difficult for them to take advantage of those courses.
 I am sure that you will agree, Ms Dorries, that none of those things is desirable in a 21st-century society.

 There is even more to these findings, because many of these children come from areas of social disadvantage.
 There is a very high prevalence of SLCN among vulnerable children, particularly looked-after children.
 Again, looked-after children are highly represented in the criminal justice system—the 60% figure emerges again.
 Unsurprisingly, many excluded children are also found to have SLCN, particularly boys—one study found that 100% of excluded boys had some sort of communication or behavioural disorder.

-Unsurprisingly, the children of mothers who have just given birth and who sadly have mental health issues, which can develop just before or after birth, are often found to display SLCN, probably because as babies they did not receive the crucial stimulation they needed, which is so important from the absolute outset.
+Unsurprisingly, the children of mothers who sadly have mental health issues, that develop just before or after birth, are often found to display SLCN, probably because as babies they did not receive the crucial stimulation they needed, which is so important from the absolute outset.
 Such children do not develop the essential language skills.
 Again, that highlights how important it is to pick up mental health issues in mums as early as possible, because they can have a knock-on effect on the babies.

 Parenting is really important, so I will talk about that for a moment—it is not a digression, because it is all directly related.
 This issue affects not only people from disadvantaged areas, but all of us, wherever we come from.
 It was motherhood that prompted my interest in the importance of early communication.
 My sister is a speech, language and communication therapist specialising in early years children—I may have to register an interest.
 She made me aware of how I ought to engage with my babies from the word go.
 I do not think I had even held a baby before I had my own children, so I was pretty ignorant about children.
 I am not saying that my children are model success stories, but I have to say that the tips I was given really helped.